“The Internet is for creeps.”

-But I thought you had to be good at math (and a boy) to work with computers for a living.
-So I did what I was told and got a degree in something I already understood: People.
-My sociology degree let me work with huge sets of data, all of it about people’s behaviors and experiences.
+But I thought you had to be good at math (and a boy) to work in tech.
+So I studied people, instead.
+My sociology degree let me work with huge sets of data, all of it about people’s behaviours and experiences.
+Then in grad school, I co-founded an organization for technology in mental health.

-Like many young people, I took some jobs to pay the bills.
-The summer after college, I worked event security for major artists and nightclubs.
-By day, I scored essays and tutored my classmates in grad school on writing research papers.
-I bought a sewing machine, which let me fix clothes and even design some of my own!
+Grad school became too expensive, so I took a job.
+Well, I’m a Millennial, so actually I took several.
+I worked event security for major artists and nightclubs.
+I scored essays and tutored my classmates in grad school on writing research papers.
+I repaired and designed clothes.
 I worked in legal admin for a collection agency.

-Even when I was getting paid to go to concerts, I couldn’t stop thinking about the internet.
-While I was working in collections, I vowed that my next job would be digital.
+Even when I was getting paid to go to concerts, I couldn’t wait to go home and write.
+I vowed to write for a living someday.
 I would be able to use my creativity with my tech skills.
 I would help people by putting good information on the internet.

 I started by learning how to build and design simple websites with HTML and CSS.
-I took all kinds of courses on design, development, and even app development.
+Each day after wrapping up my work at the collection agency, I took all kinds of courses on design, development, and even app development.
 But coding didn’t satisfy my creative side, so I learned graphic design.
 A friend helped me learn Illustrator, and I was hooked.

 While working with a graphic design client, I found myself making all kinds of suggestions to improve her website.
 I wanted to re-write some of her copy.
-I wanted to make things faster, prettier, and all-around BETTER.
+I wanted to make things faster, easier to use, and all-around BETTER.

 The next big change began the way all my life changes do: With a Google search.
 I searched “optimizing websites” and found out that people make an entire career out of making the internet better.